jeffomidvaran/253P_Lab1/README.md

 ### Current Status Quo

-Jeff, I think there's a bug in func `getPerson`, could you take a look?
+@Jeff, I think there's a bug in func `getPerson`, could you take a look?